Skip to main content

 - If you can't afford them, don't let it stop you from publishing.
 Use the platforms free provided one for now, but purchase as soon as you can and own your book.
 This also will accurately track your sales by having your book under one ISBN.

 -You will need an ISBN for each format of your book.
-For example the paperback will have its own ISBN and so will your hardcover.
+For example the paperback will have its own ISBN and so will your ebook.
 It's best to buy a bulk pack.

 - (See my Self Publishing Resources page for more.)